chaincraft-labs/bridge/hardhat/NOTES.md

 ## Contracts:

 - Use of library if needed rather than import ?
-- !!
-Refactor call params (struct, payload..) to reduce gas usage
+- ❗ Refactor call params (struct, payload..) to reduce gas usage

 ### Storage

-- !!
-Improve functions (cause the more called)
+- ❗ Improve functions (cause the more called)
-- !!
-Add specific getters/functions in relayer/bridge to avoid multiple calls
+- ❗ Add specific getters for relayer/bridge functions to avoid multiple calls
 - Key, label, types validation ?
-- !!
-Setter for gas management
+- ❗ Setter for gas management
-- !!
-Setter for blocks verification
+- ❗ Setter for blocks verification
 - Management of nodes whitelist

 ### BridgeToken & Factory